Oyelamin/Algorithm-Credit-card-checker/README.md

-# Credit-card-checker
+# Credit-card-checker using the Luhn Algorithm
-Checks if credit card is valid or invalid
+A simple algorithm that checks if a credit card is valid or invalid